Citroën C3 Aircross SUV - Engines, drive & performance

 Citroen C3 Aircross diesel engines

-The 1.5-litre BlueHDi engine is familiar from models like the Citroen C4 Cactus and is one of the best small diesels on sale.
+The 1.5-litre BlueHDi engine is familiar from models like the Citroen C4 and Peugeot 2008 and is one of the best small diesels on sale.
 The single diesel engine produces 109bhp and not only does it accelerate with conviction from low revs, it’s also smooth until much higher in the rev range.
-It’s a shame, then, that the gearbox doesn’t feel more precise and that the chiselled shape of the gearlever itself could be more comfortable to hold.
+It’s a shame, then, that the gearbox doesn’t feel more precise and that the chiselled shape of the gear lever isn't especially comfortable to hold.

-Acceleration from 0-62mph takes 10.8 seconds – two tenths faster than the equivalent Renault Captur – and its top speed is 114mph.
+Acceleration from 0-62mph takes 10.8 seconds – making it faster than the equivalent Renault Captur – and its top speed is 114mph.

 The 1.2-litre turbocharged PureTech petrol is available in the C3 Aircross with 109 or 129bhp.
 An entry-level 81bhp version is no longer available but we’d suggest avoiding it on the used market, as its 14.1-second 0-62mph time is sluggish, even before you’ve loaded the car up with people or luggage.